ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 loop(my $c = 0; $c != 10; $c++) { say $c }
 ```

 In this code, the same thing happens: `loop(...)` is understood by the compiler as a function call.
-Add a space to fix the issue.
+Add a space to resolve the issue.
 Or better rewrite the fragment using `for`.

 ## Conclusion

-The bottom line: to avoid such issues, do not add a space between the name of the function and the parentheses with the arguments of the function, and try to avoid parentheses if that’s possible with other language constructions such as control flow.
+The bottom line: to avoid such issues, do not add a space between the name of the function and the parentheses with the arguments of the function and try to avoid parentheses if that’s possible with other language constructions such as control flow.

 {% include nav.html %}